hugochan/BlogWeb/static/_posts/simplicity_model.md

 coverMeta: out
 ---

-How to choose a good model is always a big problem for machine learning technologies.
+How to choose a good model is always a big problem for machine learning...
 <!-- excerpt -->